DongeunPaeng/moments/README.md

 To let body-parser to parse POSTed data, you have to put in 'name' attributes in your form. body-parser can't read id attributes.

 We need body-parser's urlencoded middleware to get contents from the client.
-Otherwise we will get empty object in req.body.
+Otherwise we will get empty object in `req.body`.

 When you submit form data with a POST request, that form data can be encoded in many ways.
 The default type for HTML forms is application/x-www-urlencoded.
 In this case, we need to use body-parser's urlencoded middleware to parse this data.

-Destructuring assignment makes life easier by replacing, for example, 'req.body.email' to just 'email' within a scope.
+Destructuring assignment makes life easier by replacing, for example, `req.body.email` to just 'email' within a scope.

 It seems like I have to use square brackets to join(?) another Schema to the Schema I'm building.
 For example, if I want to connect a User with his/her Comments, I have to write like `comment: [{ type: mongoose.Schema.Types.ObjectId, ref: "Comment" }]`

 Passport serializes and deserializes user instances to and from the session to enable persistent login sessions.
 This will make possible to use req.user anywhere in the application.

-To use passport.serializeUser and passport.deserializeUser (session) I have to use express-session first.
+To use `passport.serializeUser` and `passport.deserializeUser` (session) I have to use express-session first.

-Actually, it's passport.deserializeUser method that generates and pass the 'req.user'.
+Actually, it's `passport.deserializeUser` method that generates and pass the `req.user`.

 If I set express-session option resave to true, the session will be saved every time regardless if there was a change in the session.

-If I set express-session option saveUninitialized to false, the session will not save any session which is not initialized(empty).
+If I set express-session option `saveUninitialized` to false, the session will not save any session which is not initialized(empty).

-If I don't need a User document returned after updating it, I can use updateOne method instead of findOneAndUpdate.
+If I don't need a User document returned after updating it, I can use `updateOne` method instead of `findOneAndUpdate`.

-When you're using mongoose, you don't need to use mongoDB's update operator(e.g. updateOne); rather, you can update the object like `user.emailVerified = true.`
+When you're using mongoose, you don't need to use mongoDB's update operator(e.g. `updateOne`); rather, you can update the object like `user.emailVerified = true.`

-I can make a new user log in right after he/she registers by adding req.login(user) inside the postJoin function.
+I can make a new user log in right after he/she registers by adding `req.login(user)` inside the `postJoin` function.

+I couldn't make async function and put `passport.authenticate` inside the function.
+So I made another function and gave it the 'next' parameter to move onto `passport.authenticate(postLogin)`

+When you find a user using `User`, don't forget to put async and await; otherwise you'll get a very long Query object instead.

+_Day 4_</br>

+Unlike the official document, I don't need `cookie-parser` to use `express-flash`.